cs31415/cs31415.github.io/writings/Northern California Diary.md

 We finally reached Hotel Indigo, which was a clean yet quirky hotel.
 There was a couch and a Keurig coffee maker in the room, and wine-themed wall art.
 The bed was very comfortable.
 We were hungry and ate a lot of junk food chips, chiwda etc and had half a cup of coffee.
 We didn’t feel too good after that.
 Then we had a short 1 hour nap.

 We went to Azzurro Pizzeria for dinner.
 It was a 10 minute drive from the hotel.
 When we reached, we found the place teeming with people waiting to be seated.
 We clearly didn’t stand a chance of being seated anytime soon.
-The owner informed us that they were out of pizza dough and weren’t taking any more customers for the night.
+The owner then informed everyone that they were out of pizza dough and weren’t taking any more customers for the night.
 We asked her if we could order pasta to go and she said we could.
-The waiting crowd suddenly dispersed, and the owner then asked us if we would like to dine in, to which we gleefully assented.
+The waiting crowd suddenly dispersed on hearing about the pizza dough.
+The owner asked us if we would like to dine in since many waiting people had left, to which we gleefully assented.

 We were seated outdoors.
 They had heaters, so we were warm and toasty.
+A large desi family was sitting next table from us.
 We ordered spaghetti and penne pasta with squash.
 The food arrived in 5 minutes, which was amazing.
-It was a stroke of luck that they ran out of dough, otherwise we would have been eating back in the hotel room.
+It was dumb luck that they ran out of dough, otherwise we would have been eating back in the hotel room.
 The pasta was delicious.
 We ordered drinks - Coke for Shonu, and a glass of Merlot wine each for us.
 The wine enhanced the taste of the food, and warmed us up.
 It was wonderful to be able to have local wine in Napa, a place we had only heard about till now.
 We enjoyed the experience so much that we gave a $20 tip.

 We drove back through inner streets to be safe.